-If we are going to talk about Victorian games we probably should distinguish between games for adults, games for children and games for the whole family.
-Many games were invented by the Victorians and are still popular today.
+If we are going to talk about Victorian games, we probably should distinguish between games for adults, games for children and games for the whole family.
+Many were invented by the Victorians and are still popular today.

 A lot of toys were expensive in Victorian times and even children from rich families would have few toys, so these toys really did get used a lot and passed from child to child within the family.

-Poor children would not have any toys to speak of and those that they did have would be homemade such as a doll fashioned out of odd bits of fabric, or soldiers whittled out of a stick with a penknife.
+Poor children would not have any toys to speak of and those that they did have, they would be homemade such as, a doll fashioned out of odd bits of fabric, or soldiers whittled out of a stick with a penknife.

-A popular Victorian children’s game was a jumping Rope, where a rope would be swung in a circular motion between two people so that a third person could jump in and over the rope and the rope swinging got faster and faster until it caught the person jumping.
+A popular Victorian children’s game was a jumping rope, where a rope would be swung in a circular motion between two people so that a third person could jump in and over the rope and the motion got faster and faster until it caught the person jumping.

-Toy Soldiers were very popular in the Victorian era and remain a popular plaything for little boys with boys re-enacting battles that they had heard about from older members of the family.
+Toy soldiers were very popular in the Victorian era and remain a popular plaything for little boys today, with children re-enacting battles they had heard about from older members of the family.

-Marbles – these were and are produced in a large range of styles and colours however the really beautiful glass marbles were out of the price range of poor families so they might have marbles fashioned out of clay.
-Games often involved knocking other peoples marbles out of the way whilst trying to get your marble to a target.
+These were and still are produced in a large range of styles and colours however the really beautiful glass marbles were out of the price range of poor families.
+Instead, they might have had marbles fashioned out of clay.
+Games often involved knocking other people’s marbles out of the way whilst trying to get your marble to a target.

-Tea set – this could be used to put on a pretend afternoon tea or in miniature in a dolls house as the Victorian girls loved to imitate adult life whilst playing.
+This could be used to put on a pretend afternoon tea for themselves or the characters in a dolls house, as the Victorian girls loved to imitate adult life whilst playing.

-Rocking horse – this is the archetypal rich Victorian family toy but was a real investment piece and would be passed down through the generations.
-The poor child’s equivalent was the hobby horse, a broomstick with a horse’s head fashioned out of offcuts of fabric that the mother would have lying around.
+This is the archetypal rich.
+Victorian family toy that was a real investment piece and would be passed down through the generations.
+The poor child’s equivalent was the hobby horse, a broomstick with a horse’s head fashioned out of spare offcuts of fabric.
 The child would be able to prance about happily on this, probably having more fun than they would on a rocking horse as it demanded imaginative play and could be taken out and about with the child.

 The spinning top and yoyo were other cheaper toys popular in the Victorian era by all types of children.

-Another great late Victorian craze that has endured was for toy trains and this was a wonderful hobby because a child could start off with a basic toy train set and then additional parts and sections could be added to it over time.
+Another great, late Victorian craze that is still around today, is toy trains.
+This was a wonderful, collector hobby because a child could start off with a basic toy train set and then additional parts and sections could be added to it over time.